Quantum state testing beyond the polarizing regime and quantum triangular discrimination: Complete problems for on the quantum state testing

 Finally, by following \cite[Theorem 10]{Wat02}, specifically the protocol in \cite[Figure 2]{Wat02}, we conclude that $\measQTDP[1-2^{-l(n)},2^{-l(n)}]$ and $\QTDP[1-2^{-l(n)},2^{-l(n)}]$ are indeed contained in \QSZK{}. \end{proof}

-\subsubsection{Polarization lemmas for \texorpdfstring{$\measQTD$}{} and \texorpdfstring{$\QTD$}{}}
+\subsubsection{Polarization lemmas for \texorpdfstring{$\measQTD$}{} and \texorpdfstring{\QTD{}}{}}

-We now present the proof of the polarization lemmas for $\measQTD$ (\Cref{lemma:measQTD-polarization}) and $\QTD$ (\Cref{lemma:QTD-polarization}).
-The proof technique utilizes one-sided error reduction, for both \textit{yes} instances and \textit{no} instances, separately and alternately.
+We now establish the polarization lemmas for $\measQTD$ (\Cref{lemma:measQTD-polarization}) and \QTD{} (\Cref{lemma:QTD-polarization}).
+The proofs rely on two independent one-sided error reduction techniques: one for \textit{no} instances and another for \textit{yes} instances, which are applied separately and in alternation.

 \paragraph{No-instance error reduction for \measQTDP{} and \QTDP{}.} We begin with \textit{no}-instance error reduction, which is referred to as the XOR lemma in the polarization lemma for \SDP{}.
-It is noteworthy that the corresponding results for both $\measQTD$ and $\QTD$ share the same equality.
+It is worth noting that the corresponding statements for both $\measQTD$ and \QTD{} involve the same type of identity.